 This resource expresses that Gardener requires the os-gardenlinux extension controller to run on the aws-eu1 seed cluster.

-In many cases, the extension controllers are easy to deploy and configure.
-It is sufficient to simply create a Helm chart (standardized way of packaging software in the Kubernetes context) and deploy it together with some static configuration values.
-Gardener supports this scenario and allows to provide arbitrary deployment information in the ControllerDeployment resource’s .providerConfig section:
+It is sufficient to create a Helm chart and deploy it together with some static configuration values.
+For this, operators have to provide the deployment information in the ControllerDeployment.helm section:

 ...